7 Key Areas of Fleet Management Costs

 5 Trim your policy

 Don’t include insurance for things that you do not need or things that can be replaced cheaply by your company take for example windscreens.
-Breakdown recovery is another option that can be outsourced to a local recovery company that provides coverage in the region that you operate or nationally.
+Breakdown recovery is another option that can be outsourced to a local recovery company that provides fleet breakdown cover in the region that you operate or nationally.

 6 Report all accidents quickly